Clergy & Faith communities

 Training for faith leaders and spiritual care providers; and

-I can help.
-Contact me, and we'll take it from there.
+For more information, or to schedule a consultation, contact me, and we'll take it from there.

 "The Focus on Mental Health conference began a crucial initiative to engage faith communities in the holy work of supporting people in their darkest and most despairing moments.
 It informed all of us how to help in productive and compassionate ways and addressed and allayed fears that may prevent us - even subconsciously - from reaching out to those who may be suffering alone.
 It was most important in allowing us to grow as caring communities."